shanekrusen/bescoth-norichach/_articles/noreia.md

 **In Practice:**

 Although Noreia, as she existed in history, was likely more important to Roman administrators in Noricum than to the indigenous Celts, it has been proposed\[7\], and  is probably very likely, that some form of epichoric mother-goddess or female patron goddess was worshipped by the indigenous Noricans before their incorporation into the Roman state (although Zajaç provides no alternatives to Noreia).
-With this in mind, it is here proposed that Noreia be taken up as an epithet for this as of yet unknown patroness for the practices of Bescoth Norichach, as a possibly misused name for Her is better than no name at all.
+With this in mind, it is here proposed that Noreia be taken up as an epithet for this as of yet unknown patroness for the practices of Bessus Noricon, as a possibly misused name for Her is better than no name at all.

 **Interpretatio Romana:**